 Are you worried your pet may be sick?
-We’ve written a guide to help decide when you should see a vet.
+Read our guide to help decide when you should see a vet.

 In times of illness, your pet’s visit to our Adelaide vet will begin with a complete physical examination with an experienced veterinarian.
-Initially, the vet will read the patient file on the computerised patient records to familiarise his or herself with the previous observations and treatments.
-Then the vet will collect a thorough history of your pet’s current state of health and the details of your concerns.
+Initially, the vet will read the patient file to familiarise his or herself with the previous observations and treatments.
+Then the vet will ask you about your pet’s current state of health and the details of your concerns.

 Next your pet will receive a gentle and complete physical examination with particular attention to the problem.
 Often the combination of the history and the physical together with the vet’s knowledge and experience will point to the problem and its solution.

 If the diagnosis is not certain at this point, further testing will be recommended by the vet in order to get a thorough understanding prior to any treatments.
 Most of the time, the solution is clear enough that treatment can be started at the time of consultation.